huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### Which live-action Disney movie features a family living in a tree house?

 - [ ] Treasure Island
-- [ ] Darby O’Gill and the Little People
+- [ ] Darby O'Gill and the Little People
 - [x] Swiss Family Robinson

 #### According to Mental Floss, the man who invented the process for frozen food also filed a patent for what?